 Food Democracy Now! members have a different vision.
 We know we can build a food system that gives our communities equal access to healthy food, and respects the dignity of the farmers who produce it.
 We believe in recreating regional food systems, supporting the growth of humane, natural and organic farms, and protecting the environment.
 We value our children’s health, worker’s rights, conservation, and animal welfare over corporate profits.
 And we believe that working together, we can make this vision a reality in our lifetimes.

 Food Democracy Now! members organize both through online campaigns and in-person actions across the country.
-Our first campaign succesfully put officials endorsed by FDN members in the Obama administration, with the support of these original signers.
-Now over 650,000 people strong, we invite you to Join Us.
+Our first campaign successfully put officials endorsed by FDN! members in the Obama administration, with the support of these original signers.
+Now over 650,000 people strong, we invite you to join us.

-Dave Murphy is the founder and executive director of Food Democracy Now!, a grassroots movement of more than 650,000 American farmers and citizens dedicated to reforming policies relating to food, agriculture and the environment.
+Dave Murphy is the founder and executive director of Food Democracy Now!, a grassroots movement of more than 650,000 American farmers and citizens dedicated to promoting access to healthy food and regenerative agriculture practices that benefit human health and the environment.
 Murphy has been called “the most crucial and politically savvy actor in the on-going efforts to help move American agriculture into the 21st century” as a result of his “Sustainable Dozen” campaign, which resulted in four candidates being placed in high level positions at the USDA and his efforts to reform food and agriculture under the Obama administration.

 In 2006, Murphy moved back to Iowa to help stop a factory farm from being built near his sister’s farm.
 After seeing the loss of basic democratic rights of rural Iowans, Murphy decided to stay in Iowa to fight for Iowa’s farmers and rural residents and expose the flaws of industrial agriculture to help create a more sustainable future for all Americans.